 They would then be one step away from figuring out who would benefit economically from such crazy war gamesmanship strategy, and know who the real threat was that needed to be hunted down and dealt with.
 We need to fix this before we find ourselves in a very bad situation, where it might be too late to save ourselves.

-Posted by Jim W. Dean, Managing Editor on May 22, 2016, With 3303 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 22, 2016, With 3307 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.